 However, by taking the proper precautions, you can still keep your kids safe and have a pond in your backyard.
 Here are some things to keep in mind when adding a pond to your property.

-Depth of Ponds
+Depth of Backyard Ponds and Waterfalls

 A common misconception is that ponds, especially those with koi, need to be at least several feet deep.
 And while it’s true that an outdoor pond should be deep enough to accommodate fish, it shouldn’t be so deep that it’s classified as a swimming pool, and thus bearing stiffer regulations.